openmelody/mt-plugin-configassistant/README.md

 * `textarea` - Produces a multi-line text box.
 You can specify the `rows` sibling element to control the size/height of the text box.

-* `select` - Produces a pull-down menu or arbitrary values.
-Those values are defined by specifying a sibling element called `values` which should contain a comma delimitted list of values to present in the pull down menu
+* `select` - Produces a pull-down menu of arbitrary values.
+Those values are defined by specifying a sibling element called `values` which should contain a comma delimited list of values to present in the pull down menu.

+* `radio` - Produces a set of radio buttons of arbitrary values.
+Those values are defined by specifying a sibling element called `values` which should contain a comma delimited list of values to present as radio buttons.

 * `checkbox` - Produces a single checkbox, ideal for boolean values, or a set of checkboxes.
 When using this type to display multiple checkboxes, use the